 Moondrop Blessing 2 is without a doubt, one of the best performing mid-fi range IEMs that you can get right now.
 And the fact that they’re executing way more than their price value aside from the few small drawbacks, especially with the much lower price they have than their predecessors, made it even crazier.
 Although they still can’t compete with the TOTLs like the 64audio’s u12t or tia trio, at least they have been pretty close in closing the gap now.
 So if I’m going to look for an upgrade from the Blessing 2, I need at least go to the kilo bucks range now.

 One small side note:

-Just for a precaution that you should never ever drop the B2.
-As after they accidentally sliding off the table and dropped to the floor, one of the faceplates fell off and the pin sockets also come loose.
+Just for a precaution, you should never ever drop the B2.
+As after they accidentally slid off the table and dropped to the floor, one of the faceplates fell off and the pin sockets also come loose.
 Thankfully, the drivers are not affected.
 I had glued them back together after consulting with their rep, so they are fine by now.